sktrinh12/dm-sar-view/README.md

 Then ensure this A-record is added to Route 53 with the appropriate LoadBalancer name as the `Route traffic to` value.

+### Update sql datasource

+The biochemical geomean SQL statement is extracted from http://sql-ds.kinnate service and formatted properly for the SAR view.
+If changes were made to the SQL source on the Dotmatics side, use this endpoint to update the SQL:
+`http://sar-view-backend.kinnate/v1/update_sql_ds`.
+Restarting the pods will alsoachieve the same result since it will retrieve the SQL on start-up. **Test the sql-datasource service after making changes to the SQL on the DM side**